NavyCo/navyco_jade.github.io/README.md

 * The files exported to `ie` is minified and concatenated into `vendor.ie.js` and it will be loaded in `head` tag.

+## Deployment

+You can easily host the site on [Github Pages](http://pages.github.com/) in the following way:

+1. Run `grunt deploy` command.
+2. Enter the commit message.
+3. Enter username and password of your Github account.

+If successful, all files in the `master` directory will be copied to the `master` branch.

 ## License